shopware/shopware/changelog/release-6-4-2-0/2021-07-05-upgrade-information-for-captcha-solution.md

 ---
 # Storefront
 * Changed `component_captcha_base` block to define random formId and set captchas in `views/storefront/component/captcha/base.html.twig`

-## Upgrade to captcha v2
+# Upgrade Information

+## New Captcha Solution
 * We deprecated the system config `core.basicInformation.activeCaptchas` with only honeypot captcha and upgraded to system config `core.basicInformation.activeCaptchasV2` with honeypot, basic captcha, Google reCaptcha v2, Google reCaptcha v3
-## Setting captcha in administration basic information
+### Setting captcha in administration basic information
 * Honeypot captcha is activated by default
 * Select to active more basic captcha, Google reCaptcha
 * With Google reCaptcha v2 checkbox: